Skip to content

 How many hours per week does OnlyFans require?

-For most creators earning a meaningful income, expect to spend 15-25 hours per week on content creation, promotion, and fan engagement.
-Some spend more, some spend less.
-The biggest time commitment is usually promotion, not content creation.
-You can reduce this with batching (creating multiple pieces of content in one session) and scheduling tools.
+For creators earning meaningful income: 15-25 hours per week across content creation, promotion, and fan engagement.
+The biggest time investment is promotion, not creation.
+Content batching (shooting multiple pieces in one session) dramatically reduces time-per-post.
+As systems improve, many Aruna creators maintain active pages in 10-15 hours per week.

 Can you make money on OnlyFans without showing your face?

 Yes.
-Many successful creators keep their identity anonymous by not showing their face in content.
-This requires a bit more creativity in your content and branding, but it’s absolutely viable.
+Thousands of successful creators — including several in the Aruna network — earn five figures per month without ever showing their face.
+It requires more creativity in content and branding, but the earning potential is identical.
 We wrote an entire guide on how to make money on OnlyFans without showing your face if you want to explore this route.